 I have also completed a great deal of training in Mental Health, including Mental Health First Aid, Suicide Awareness & First Aid, Mental Health in the Workplace and much more.
 I have a passion for mental health and wellbeing and run a free monthly mental health awareness talk as well as volunteering and supporting the community however I can.

 With my teaching background, as well as working with individuals, I love working with groups.
 So I deliver a range of courses to schools, colleges, Universities, businesses, charities and other organisations, from very small businesses to those with offices across the country.
 I understand how to make training and learning interesting and how to create lasting change.
 I work closely with managers, CEOs, Education leaders, HR departments and in-house training teams to deliver the training that best suits them.
-As well as my own training courses I deliver training for Solent Mind as their Workplace Wellbeing Trainer.
+As well as my own training courses I deliver training for Solent Mind, the leading mental health charity, as their Workplace Wellbeing Trainer.
 To find out more click on Workplace.

 As a fully-qualified Cognitive Behavioural Hypnotherapist, Mental Health and Wellbeing Trainer & Consultant, Mindfulness Teacher and Coach, I now combine first-class training and qualifications with first-hand experience of many of the issues you or your staff may well be going through.
 I am always studying and developing my knowledge, so that my techniques are up-to-date and proven to be best practice.
 I’ll never stop learning, and I’ll never stop wanting to help people like you.
 Want to know any more?
 Just contact me for a chat!